padok-team/docs-terraform-guidelines/refactoring.md

 - Spot the differences in configuration between them
 - Put resources in the module leaving only the necessary configuration in the interface

+Pay attention to terraform plan elapsed time as you build your modules.

-### Are your resources compliant with naming standards ? #CleanCode
+### Are your resources compliant with naming, versioning and other standards ? #CleanCode

 Once you have your modules, you should focus on code readability and maintainability.
-First off, implement naming standards
+So, implement [naming standards](./terraform_naming.md), [versioning standards](./terraform_versioning.md) and others.

 ### Is your codebase growing ?
 Is your project in build phase ?

-  - Yes
-    - Goal : stop technical debt for new implementations
-      - **Freeze old codebase & start a new codebase** : the new changes will make your refactoring much harder.
-If you do not, you or other collaborators will be tempted to implement features using this codebase and so it'll increase the number of resources to refactor.
-    - Force team to implement using the [new standards](./) on the new codebase
-    - If old resources are needed (like VPCs), use datasources in the new codebase
-    - Dedicate time within your sprint to implement the refactoring (don't try to do it in addition of your delivery)
-      - If possible 50/50, depending on delivery pressure.

-  - No
-    - Plan the refactoring as an epic (or a macro) of your roadmap/PVLS
-    - You can **refactor the codebase from within** (see bellow)

-- How many layers ?
-Do you implement the 'blueprint' pattern ?

-- Do you need to change resources naming ?
+You should integrate refactoring alongside infrastructure feature delivery.
+It's more confortable to refactor a cold codebase that stands here for a living infrastructure but most of the time the codebase is 'hot' which means it's used to deploy new infrastructure features.

+Following the plan above, you can build up a consitent backlog.
+Manage to include refactoring as an epic on it's own.
+If delivery pressure is intense, keep at least 20% of you velocity on refactoring.
+Else, if your estimation on the Epic exceed 3 sprints (in agile terms), You should consider allowing it 50% of your velocity.

+You'll be able to see the benefits of your refactoring by continuously tracking the maximum time a plan can take.

+Refactoring your codebase from within could be easier if you use the [tfautomv](https://tfautomv.dev/) tool as it handles for you the changes in the terraform states for identical unchanged resources.

 ## Don'ts